Stock Number: 30549

 Stock Number: 56061

-"Carpet Begonia."
-Procumbent stems hold pebbly bronze and silver-streaked leaves; prefers filtered light, cool location to bring out amber tones; modest white winter blossoms.
-Mexican classic species--this horticultural selection seems more heat tolerant than other collections of this Mexican montane species we have te...
+(trailing) "Carpet Begonia."
+Procumbent stems hold pebbly bronze and silver-streaked leaves; prefers filtered light, cool location to bring out amber tones and a terrarium home to keep the atmosphere stable.
+White winter blooming Mexican classic species--this horticultural selection seems more heat tolerant than ...

 Stock Number: 59422